squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 http_access deny yuck
 }}}
-== I want to customize, or make my own error messages. == You can customize the existing error messages as described in ''Customizable Error Messages'' in ../MiscFeatures.
-You can also create new error messages and use these in conjunction with the ''deny_info'' option.
+== I want to customize, or make my own error messages. == You can customize the existing error messages as described in ''Customizable Error Messages'' in [[SquidFaq/MiscFeatures]].
+You can also create new error messages and use these in conjunction with the ''SquidConf:deny_info'' option.

 For example, lets say you want your users to see a special message when they request something that matches your pornography list.
 First, create a file named ERR_NO_PORNO in the ''/usr/local/squid/etc/errors'' directory.
 That file might contain something like this: